justxuewei/justxuewei/README.md

 - 🎓 University of Jinan(2015-2019), BSc in Computer Science
 - 📱 Big Apple fan
 - ⭐️ Rustacean, Gopher
-- ⭐️ Open source enthusiast: Kata Containers Maintainer, Apache Dubbo PMC, GSoC 2022 Mentor, GLCC 2023 Mentor
+- ⭐️ Open source enthusiast: Kata Containers Commiter, Apache Dubbo PMC, GSoC 2022 Mentor, GLCC 2023 Mentor
-- ⭐ Interested fields: Virtualization, Kernel, Networking, Container Technologies, Kubernetes, Cloud Native
+- ⭐ Virtualization, Kernel, Networking, Container Technologies, Kubernetes, Cloud Native

 I'm focusing on cloud-native, operating systems, virtualization and middleware.
 As a developer and open-source enthusiast, I am actively hacking on [katacontainers/katacontainers](https://github.com/kata-containers/kata-containers) and [apache/dubbo-go](https://github.com/apache/dubbo-go).
 Posts about development and other topics (with the vast majority in Chinese🇨🇳) are updated on my blog.
 Leaving a comment is always appreciated.
 Here are my latest posts, hope you can enjoy it: